 Service Sustainability Fund

-Wokingham Borough Council established a Service Sustainability Fund to support providers in maintaining service continuity during this period.
+Wokingham Borough Council established a Service Sustainability Fund to support providers in maintaining service continuity during 2020 to 2021.

 The aim of the Fund will be to support providers in managing the additional costs associated with managing the response to COVID-19.